-3.3 COMPLAINT FOR SINGLE BANKRUPTCY OR INACCURATE ETHICS DECLARATION
+3.3 COMPLAINT FOR SINGLE BANKRUPTCY, FAILURE TO TIMELY REPORT INFORMATION, OR INACCURATE ETHICS DECLARATION

 - a.
-Enforcement Counsel has authority to file either a Complaint for Single Bankruptcy or Inaccurate Ethics Declaration under this Article, or a Complaint under Article 3.1. - b.
-Enforcement Counsel may deliver to Respondent, and contemporaneously file with the DEC, a Complaint for Single Bankruptcy or Inaccurate Ethics Declaration, with or without delivering a Notice of Investigation, if: - 1.
+Enforcement Counsel has authority to file either a Complaint for Single Bankruptcy, Failure to Timely Report Information or Inaccurate Ethics Declaration under this Article, or a Complaint under Article 3.1. - b.
+Enforcement Counsel may deliver to Respondent, and contemporaneously file with the DEC, a Complaint for Single Bankruptcy, Failure to Timely Report Information, or Inaccurate Ethics Declaration, with or without delivering a Notice of Investigation, if: - 1.
 In the case of a Complaint for Single Bankruptcy, Enforcement Counsel has probable cause to believe that Respondent or an entity over which Respondent was a Control Person (as defined in the Code and Standards) has filed for or been the subject of a personal bankruptcy or business bankruptcy (each a "Bankruptcy Matter"), Respondent has no other Bankruptcy Matter; - 2.
-In the case of a Complaint for Inaccurate Ethics Declaration, Enforcement Counsel has probable cause to believe that Respondent inaccurately completed any Ethics Declaration, and Respondent has had no other inaccurate Ethics Declaration or failure to report; and - 3.
-In the case of a Complaint for Single Bankruptcy or Inaccurate Ethics Declaration, there is no probable cause to believe that other grounds for sanction exist.
+In the case of a Complaint for Failure to Timely Report Information, Enforcement Counsel has probable cause to believe that the Code and Standards required Respondent to report information to CFP Board that Respondent failed to report, and Respondent has had no other failure to report or inaccurate Ethics Declaration. - 3.
+In the case of a Complaint for Inaccurate Ethics Declaration, Enforcement Counsel has probable cause to believe that Respondent inaccurately completed any Ethics Declaration, and Respondent has had no other inaccurate Ethics Declaration or failure to report; and - 4.
+In the case of a Complaint for Single Bankruptcy, Failure to Timely Report Information, or Inaccurate Ethics Declaration, there is no probable cause to believe that other grounds for sanction exist.